Install Panorama on KVM

 - Activate the device management license and support license on the Panorama virtual appliance.

 - Complete configuring the Panorama virtual appliance for your deployment needs.

-- (Log Collector mode) Begin at Step 6 to Switch from Panorama mode to Log Collector mode.Enter the Public IP address of the Dedicated Log Collector when you Add the Log Collector as a managed collector to the Panorama management server.
+- Begin at Step 6 to switch to Log Collector mode.Enter the Public IP address of the Dedicated Log Collector when you add the Log Collector as a managed collector to the Panorama management server.
 You cannot specify theIP Address,Netmask, orGateway.

 Recommended For You